 - Mary Jane

-The effects of marijuana vary depending on the person.
-When marijuana is smoked, the THC passes from the lungs to the bloodstream very quickly.
+The effects of marijuana use vary depending on the person.
+When smoking marijuana, the THC passes from the lungs to the bloodstream very quickly.
 It can take 45 minutes to an hour to start feeling the effects when consumed as an edible.

 Marijuana comes in a variety of forms, including:

 - Wax or budder

 Dabbing is becoming an increasingly popular way to use marijuana.
 However, it is highly concentrated, and the mode of use can cause bodily injury.

 Marijuana is one of the most abused drugs in the world.
 In the United States, marijuana abuse is widespread.
 Additionally, the belief that marijuana is dangerous is decreasing, leading more teens to use the drug, according to the National Institute on Drug Abuse (NIDA).